betacloud/documentation/source/operations/openstack/glance/create-image.rst

 .. note::

    Standard images like Ubuntu or Debian are deployed globally.
-Should there be need for further distributions or appliances send an email to ``support@betacloud.io``.
+Should there be need for further distributions or appliances please check https://github.com/betacloud/images.

 The image must be in raw format.
 A conversion can be done in advance with ``qemu-img`` (part of the ``qemu-utils`` package).